QuintaF/CDCL-Algorithm/README.md

 - when backjumping the pointer is set to the earliest literal in the list that became unassigned.

 ## References
-[1] Gary McGuire and Bastian Tugemann and Gilles Civario, "There is no 16-Clue Sudoku: Solving the Sudoku Minimum Number of Clues Problem" in https://arxiv.org/abs/1201.07492013.
+[1] Gary McGuire and Bastian Tugemann and Gilles Civario, "There is no 16-Clue Sudoku: Solving the Sudoku Minimum Number of Clues Problem" in https://arxiv.org/abs/1201.07492013.\
+[2] Lintao Zhang, Sharad Malik.
+Validating SAT solvers using an independent resolution-based
+checker: practical implementations and other applications.
+In Proceedings of the Conference on Design Automation and Test in Europe (DATE), IEEE, pages 10880–10885, 2003.